Bkirkb/SFIA2v2/README.md

 To test service 2 and 3 assertions were used in combination with the patch function, this meant that the random functions were forced to return the specified value.
 Finally service4 was tested using simple assertions that were used with self.client.post.

+It is worth noting that at this sprint stage for the MVP, Integration testing with selenium has not been implemented.
+This is due to the fact that the front-end has no interactable buttons or user inputs aside from the navigation menu, which essentially is the refresh button, a default function for the browser that runs the functions for the app on load or "GET" of the index page.

 ![testing-img2](Documentation/testing2.PNG)

 Another benefit of using a jenkins pipeline to deploy the app is that jenkins provides their users with real-time performance metrics for each stage, which makes it easier to see when improvements or regressions have been made in relation to the app and it's deployment time.